mochi/mochikit/doc/rst/MochiKit/Visual.rst

     position  ``'relative'``
     ========= ================

+    *Availability*:
+        Available in MochiKit 1.4+

 :mochidef:`Scale(element, percent [, options])`:

     Change the size of an element.

     percent:
         Final wanted size in percent of current size.
 The size will be reduced if the value is between 0 and 1, and raised if the value is above 1.

     options: